yugabyte/yugabyte-db/docs/content/preview/launch-and-manage/monitor-and-alert/metrics-overview.md

 ## Overview

 A YugabyteDB cluster comprises multiple nodes and services, each emitting metrics.
-These metrics are applicable at different levels: cluster-wide, per-node, per-table, and per-tablet.
-The metrics are exported through various endpoints in JSON, HTML, and Prometheus formats.
-You can aggregate metrics appropriately to get a cluster-wide, per-database, per-table, or per-node view.
-The following diagram shows the various endpoints in a cluster.
+Metrics can be for an entire cluster, or for a specific node, table, or tablet, and they can be aggregated into cluster, node, database, and table views.
+Metrics are exported through various endpoints in JSON, HTML, and Prometheus formats, as shown in the following diagram.

 ![Metrics endpoints](/images/manage/monitor/metrics-endpoints.png)